jbaubree/sitemap-ts/README.md

 ### i18n

-- **Type:** `{ defaultLanguage?: string, languages: string[], pathPrefix?: boolean }`
+- **Type:** `{ defaultLanguage?: string, languages: string[], strategy?: 'suffix' | 'prefix' }`
-- **Default:** `undefined, pathPrefix: false`
+- **Default:** `undefined, strategy: 'suffix'`

-Add i18n support defining alternate links. defaultLanguage will use this language with / and languages with /language pathPrefix specifies if the language code is a prefix to the path or suffix.
-Suffix is default.
+Add i18n support defining alternate links. defaultLanguage will use this language with / and languages with /language. strategy specifies if the language code is a suffix to the path or a prefix. 'suffix' is default.
 Example: http://localhost/mypage/en or http://localhost/en/mypage

 ### generateRobotsTxt